So many clients come to me asking what is the best email marketing app and what should they choose to use in their business.

 What this is: the ability to send out a specific cross- or up-sell email campaigns to individuals that is triggered by specific product purchases.
-Further to this – being able to include product recommendations that are personalised to the
+Further to this – being able to include product recommendations that are personalised to the customer are incredibly effective!

 When you’d use this: For example, if you know that a customer who buys one product is likely to be interested in another related product, you can send them an offer around that.

 When not to use this: Some brands only sell one or two unique products within their range, whilst some eCommerce retailers (particularly those in the fashion industry) sell a constantly changing range of products.
 In these tow situations, it’s difficult to make specific product recommendations, because of the lack of products OR the fast-changing nature of the range.
 In these cases I recommend offering a financial incentive of some kind instead of a product up- or cross-sell offer.

 Where you sell a range of products that doesn’t really change, and where there’s a logical buyer journey from one product to the next, it becomes easy to make cross- and up-sell product recommendations.

 What this is: the ability to track and report on the ROI of each emails – specifically, how many people purchased as a result of each email and what was the $ value.

 When you’d use this: I am a big fan of making metrics-based decisions – using past results to make decisions on where to invest your time and money.
 Calculating the exact dollar value of each campaign helps you to allocate your resources effectively and basically allows you to focus only on the activities that are making a difference!

 When not to use this: when selling products online, you would never NOT want to have this capability!